Economy

 Finland drinks 4 cups per adult per day.
 Mandatory coffee breaks are a legal norm.
 This is a society that takes caffeine seriously.

-The producer gets almost nothing
+The producer takes home almost nothing

 The countries growing your coffee take home 10 cents on every dollar you spend.
 The margin lives at the roaster and the retailer.